 - ad, cad, dad, cod, doc, etc.

 Don’t forget, you should be teaching and practicing phonological and phonemic awareness while students are learning the alphabet and now, making and reading words.
-Without phonological and phonemic awareness, they will be struggling to blend the letters to make words.
+So without phonological and phonemic awareness, they will be struggling to blend the letters to make words.

 3. CVC Words